BlackSilverFox/ResearchProjectGP/README.md

 ![alt text](https://github.com/BlackSilverFox/ResearchProjectGP/blob/main/CodeSnippet_SelectorUpdate.png)

 The `Update()` of a selector is almost the same as the `Update()` of a sequence.
-The only differences are that it checks if the current child returned anything but failure to terminate and return that status, and that it returns failure when it reaches the end of it's children.
+The only differences are that it checks if the current child returned anything but failure to terminate and that it returns failure when it reaches the end of its children.
 This means that a selector will keep going untill it finds a child that returns either running or success, and terminates when it does so.

 ##### Other composites
 Of course, there are more composites then just these two.
 There are parallels, filters, monitors, and anything else you can think of and has a good reason to be in your specific usecase.
-However, most of these are simpy sequences or selectors with a little bit added on top of them.
-A parallel for example is simply a sequence (it goes over all its children) that counts the successes and failures, and only returns success or failure itself when certain conditions are met.
+However, most of these are simply sequences or selectors with a little bit added on top of them.
+A parallel for example is a sequence (it goes over all its children) that counts the successes and failures, and only returns success or failure itself when certain conditions are met.
 These conditions might be "return failure if 2 children returned failure", and "return success if 3 children returned success".
 Don't be deceived by the name "parallel", it still runs its children in sequence!

 #### The nodes - decorators
 Decorators are nodes that only have one child and are small pieces of utility that do something with their child, either with the status it returns, or how many times it's called etc.